rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 - Is configurable to use any `BlinkAllocator` implementation, thus not tied to `Global`.

-Currently Rust's standard collection types may use custom allocators only one nightly and with `allocator_api` feature enabled. blink-alloc uses `allocator-api2` crate to work on both stable and nightly.
+Currently, Rust's standard collection types may use custom allocators only one nightly and with `allocator_api` feature enabled. blink-alloc uses `allocator-api2` crate to work on both stable and nightly.
 Integration with other crates is simple and doesn't require depending on